juicedata/juicefs-csi-driver/docs/en/guide/pv.md

 EOF
 ```

-Verify that pod is running, and check if data is written into JuiceFS:
+Verify that Pod is running, and check if data is written into JuiceFS:

 ```shell
 kubectl exec -ti juicefs-app -- tail -f /data/out.txt